craftcms/docs/docs/4.x/config/app.md

 # Application Configuration

 Craft’s entire [application configuration](https://www.yiiframework.com/doc/guide/2.0/en/structure-applications#application-configurations) can be customized via `config/app.php`.
-Any items in the returned array will get merged into the main application configuration array.
+Any items returned by an `app.php` config file will get merged into the main application configuration array.

 You can further customize the application configuration for only web requests or console requests from `config/app.web.php` and `config/app.console.php`.